odoo/documentation/legal/terms/enterprise.rst

 .. _support_service:

-4.4 Support Services
+4.5 Support Services
 --------------------

 Scope
 +++++

-For the duration of this Agreement, the Customer may open an unlimited number of support tickets free of charge, exclusively for questions regarding Bugs (see 4.1 Bug Fixing Service) or guidance with respect to the use of the standard features of the Software and Services (functionalities, intended use, configuration, troubleshooting).
+For the duration of this Agreement, the Customer may open an unlimited number of support tickets free of charge, exclusively for questions regarding Bugs (see ref:`bugfix`) or guidance with respect to the use of the standard features of the Software and Services (functionalities, intended use, configuration, troubleshooting).